Elexacaftor, Tezacaftor, and Ivacaftorpronounced as (el ex" a kaf' tor) (tez" a kaf' tor) (eye'' va kaf' tor)

 How should this medicine be used?

-The combination of elexacaftor, tezacaftor, and ivacaftor come as tablets to take by mouth.
-Each daily dose has different types of tablets: one tablet is the combination of elexacaftor, tezacaftor, and ivacaftor and the other tablet is ivacaftor.
-Take elexacaftor, tezacaftor, and ivacaftor (2 orange tablets) every morning with a fatty food and ivacaftor (1 blue tablet) every evening with a fatty food, 12 hours apart.
+Elexacaftor, tezacaftor, and ivacaftor come as tablets and as granules to take by mouth.
+It is usually taken with fatty foods twice a day, 12 hours apart.
+Take elexacaftor, tezacaftor, and ivacaftor at the same times every day.
 Follow the directions on your prescription label carefully, and ask your doctor or pharmacist to explain any part you do not understand.
 Take these medications exactly as directed.
 Do not take more or less of it or take it more often than prescribed by your doctor.

 Swallow the tablets whole; do not split, chew, or crush them.

-Take the combination of elexacaftor, tezacaftor, and ivacaftor with fatty foods such as eggs, butter, nuts, peanut butter, cheese pizza, and whole-milk dairy products (such as whole milk, cheese, and yogurt).
+Take elexacaftor, tezacaftor, and ivacaftor tablets and granules with fatty foods such as eggs, butter, nuts, peanut butter, cheese pizza, and whole-milk dairy products (such as whole milk, cheese, and yogurt).
 Talk to your doctor about other fatty foods to eat with these medications.